Sven-I-Am/challenge-php-guestbook/README.md

   * In between helping I'm working on the nice to haves
     * Done today:
       * profanity filter should now work without case sensitivity :heavy_mark_check:
+      * I had to combine the profanity filter and the defacement protection into one method and filter out profanities before filtering out bad intent code :heavy_check_mark:
+        * the defacement check still shows the written code as is, just in case someone wants to share a code snippet this will still allow it without running the actual code

 ## To Do